androlo/comparison_framework/README.md

 The document is versioned, meaning you can always look at the front page of your document and compare the version with the version of the most recently published document to see if it is up to date.
 It will have the label "draft", and versions of the form 0.X.Y, until the first edition.
 Afterwards, it will have versions of the form X.Y.Z where X is the edition number (e.g., the first edition will have edition number 1).

 About the progress of the document: The first draft version that was made public had version 0.16.0, so if the current version is 0.18.5 at some point, that means the document has gone through two larger revisions and then five smaller fixes after that.

+## Copyright Information

+The text and underlying material in this document is free to use, just as any other scientific work, under the ordinary rules of academic integrity.
+The images, however, are copyrighted by their creators (via Shutterstock) and can therefore not be used freely.
+It is allowed to download the document, and read it, and to keep copies, and to extract text, but it is not allowed to extract the images from the documents and to use them for other purposes, because that is in violation with the copyright policy of Shutterstock.

 ## About the State of the Document